BMO Field: Construction

 The field of play dimensions are 74 yards wide × 115 yards long, meeting FIFA standards.
-The stadium features seats which are entirely red with the exception of a design on each of the main stands.
-On the east side, the design is a large maple leaf while on the lower west stand the design spells out "TORONTO", and has a portion of the Toronto FC logo.
+The stadium features seats that are entirely red with the exception of a design on each of the main stands.
+On the east side the design is a large maple leaf, while on the lower west stand the design spells out "TORONTO" and has a portion of the Toronto FC logo.
 The south stand has "BMO" spelled out.

 On May 11, 2006, Major League Soccer announced that Toronto FC would join the league as its 13th (and first Canada-based) team in 2007, with BMO Field serving as its home.